tarantool/doc/doc/2.2/reference/reference_sql/sql.rst

 .. code-block:: sql

    -- the simple case:
-   CREATE TRIGGER delete_if_insert BEFORE INSERT ON stores FOR EACH ROW
+   CREATE TRIGGER stores_before_insert BEFORE INSERT ON stores FOR EACH ROW
      BEGIN DELETE FROM warehouses; END;
    -- with IF NOT EXISTS clause:
-   CREATE TRIGGER IF NOT EXISTS delete_if_insert BEFORE INSERT ON stores FOR EACH ROW
+   CREATE TRIGGER IF NOT EXISTS stores_before_insert BEFORE INSERT ON stores FOR EACH ROW
      BEGIN DELETE FROM warehouses; END;
    -- with FOR EACH ROW and WHEN clauses:
-   CREATE TRIGGER delete_if_insert BEFORE INSERT ON stores FOR EACH ROW WHEN a=5
+   CREATE TRIGGER stores_before_insert BEFORE INSERT ON stores FOR EACH ROW WHEN a=5
      BEGIN DELETE FROM warehouses; END;
    -- with multiple statements between BEGIN and END:
-   CREATE TRIGGER delete_if_insert BEFORE INSERT ON stores FOR EACH ROW
+   CREATE TRIGGER stores_before_insert BEFORE INSERT ON stores FOR EACH ROW
      BEGIN DELETE FROM warehouses; INSERT INTO inventories VALUES (1); END;

 .. _sql_trigger_extra: